lsst-sqre/lander/README.rst

 Overriding metadata
 -------------------

-Lander tries to get as much metadata from the environment as possible, but sometimes this isn't possible or usable.
+Lander tries to get as much metadata from the environment as possible (including from the Git repository and the LaTeX document itself), but sometimes this isn't possible.
-For example, Lander can't (yet) convert LaTeX expressions into HTML.
 In this case you can explicitly set metadata with these flags (see ``lander -h`` for more information):

 - ``--abstract``
-- ``--authors``
+- ``--authors`` (see note)
 - ``--title``
 - ``--handle`` (such as ``LDM-151``)
 - ``--repo-url`` (such as ``https://github.com/lsst/ldm-151``)